Author: Steve Ehlers

 A budget is not meant to restrict your spending; instead, it is meant to align your spending with your goals.
 Not just your financial goals, but your goals for life.
 Money is simply a tool we use to achieve our life’s goals.
 Unfortunately, most Americans do not have a plan for their money.
 Instead, they make their financial choices based on what they want at that moment.

 I call this the October first me, versus the Tuesday at 11:45 me.
 You see, October first me has all sorts of goals: going on a cruise, saving for my kid’s education, retirement, and paying off debt.
 So when he budgets on October first he accounts for all of these goals.
-Unfortunately, the Tuesday at 11:45 version of me only has one goal: tacos.
+However, the Tuesday at 11:45 version of me only has one goal: tacos.
 Whether it is because I was lazy and forgot to pack a lunch or because I think, “I deserve this,” my instinct is to go grab lunch somewhere.
 That is where my budget comes in.

 My budget does not feel restrictive; it gives me peace.
 It allows my inner-conscious to feel content and happy because I know I am achieving my long-term goals all while still getting what my heart truly desires: tacos.